-“In fact, I think that if you do this, it will be remembered by that boss likely for a long time because today people are not writing handwritten notes or much of anything,” Wascovich says.
+“In fact, I think that if you do this, it will be remembered by that boss likely for a long time,” Wascovich says.
 “To get a note of appreciation from someone on your staff that recognizes that you may have helped them on their career path, that makes an impact [on] anyone in a supervisory management or leadership role,” who will be more likely to “go the extra mile for them in the future.”

-Al Dea, a Muse career coach and the founder of CareerSchooled, also emphasizes that it’s all about gratitude and appreciation.
+It’s all about gratitude and appreciation, says Muse career coach Al Dea, the founder of CareerSchooled.
 Having been on the receiving end of such thank you notes, he says, “I was super thrilled to see they got promoted [and] it made me feel good knowing that they considered me to have played a small role in that.”

-Either way, you don’t have to write a novel.
+You don’t have to write a novel.
 Your note should be short and sweet.
-Here are a couple ways to go:

 It’s been a pleasure to learn and grow under your leadership.
 Thanks again for recognizing my contribution with this promotion.
 I look forward to continuing to work together.